Muscle Cramping & Spasms

 |3.
 Make sure you take a vitamin B-6 supplement; B-6 helps to escort magnesium (an important muscle-relaxing electrolyte) and other electrolytes into the muscles.|

 |4.
 Stay hydrated and stretch tight muscles regularly.|

-3. Eating plenty of leafy greens, nuts, seeds, and other vegetables will supply you with a constant supply of electrolytes.
+3. Eating plenty of leafy greens, nuts, seeds, and other vegetables will provide you with a constant supply of electrolytes.

-These problems are typically caused by an imbalance in electrolytes, or the specific minerals (and other nutrients) that help the muscles to relax, after they contract or tighten.
+Muscle cramps are typically caused by an imbalance in electrolytes, or the specific minerals (and other nutrients) that help the muscles to relax after they contract, or tighten.

 Further, electrolytes won’t just be automatically absorbed into your body – if this were true you probably wouldn’t be having muscle cramps, “Charlie horse”, foot cramps or nocturnal leg cramps in the first place.